jbirddog/blue/README.md

    1. What does this mean for comp/setcomp (simplify with labels?)
    1. cx can be removed in favor of setincx
    1. Remove clitx macros from blasm
-1. Phase out Input Buffer in favor of user specified blocks
 1. Get some writing about BlueVM, blasm, bth
 1. Bug: add/remove ops and `make` fails until `make clean`
 1. Bring back a simpiler version of the `blue` language